 The first time I was shamed for not looking "mom enough," I'd only been a mom for about six months.
 There was still a lot I was getting used to, and having random people give you their opinions just because they see you with a baby was one of them.
 I'd managed to drag myself out of the house and to a family gathering, where it only took about a half hour for a random uncle to offend me.
 After making the usual comments about how crazy it was that I had a child now, his gaze started to linger on my hair - bright, multi-colored braids.

 "You're still into...," he trailed off and gestured vaguely at my hair, "that kinda stuff?"

-When I looked at him blankly, he lumbered on, laughing and adding, "You're gonna be going to parent-teacher conferences now, you gotta look the part!"
+When I looked at him blankly, he lumbered on, adding, "You're gonna be going to parent-teacher conferences now, you gotta look the part!"

 We're told from day one to change and stifle our personalities in pursuit of embodying the image of a mother who has it all together.
-But here's where it gets even trickier — even if we were to somehow reach that unattainable state of perfection, focusing 100% of our energy on PTA meetings and wearing only understated outfits in neutral tones and having zero hobbies and interests that could be considered the least bit niche, we'd still get shamed for being boring and cliche.
-This system isn't designed for us to win.
-So what's a new mom to do?
+But here's where it gets even trickier — even if we were to somehow reach that unattainable state of perfection, focusing 100% of our energy on PTA meetings and wearing only understated outfits in neutral tones, we'd still get shamed for being boring and cliche.
+This system isn't designed for us to win, so what's a new mom to do?

 The answer is simple: screw it.
 If what makes you happy isn't something that's universally appreciated, that's fine; if it's not hurting anyone (or affecting your paycheck, let's be real), keep doing you and ignore the side-eyes.